-Toilets located at the car park.
-These are drop toilets so please be careful when using them.
+Toilets are located in the car park.
+These are drop toilets, so please be careful when using them.

 Facilities at Red Bluff

-There are some fresh water tanks at the toilets where you can wash down if you need to.
+There are some freshwater tanks at the toilets that you can wash down if you need to.

 Are there lifesavers at Red Bluff:

 None.
 Red Bluff is not a patrolled beach in Lakes Entrance.